 Pre/Co-requisite: AGRI 1201.
 These two courses may be taken in lieu of AGRI 1204.
 (D) - 1204 Introduction to Animal Science & Lab Deals with fundamental principles of successful livestock farming in Arkansas and the United States.
 It includes a study of the types, breeds, and economic importance of beef cattle, swine, dairy cattle, sheep, and horses.
 Lecture three hours, laboratory two hours per week.
 (D) - 1303 Introduction to Plant Science Introduction to agronomic and horticultural cropping systems including crop growth and development, crop physiology, crop ecology, environmental considerations and production/protection practices.
+(D) - 2113 Genetic Improvement of Plants and Animals Introduction to agriculturally important plant and animal traits and the methods used to incorporate these into favorable combinations.
 (D) - Feeds and Feeding Principles of animal nutrition, composition, and digestibility of feeds, balanced rations and feed of farm animals.
 Pre-requisite: AGRI 1204.
 (D) - Equine Health and Management Covers aspects of equine health, diseases, soundness, first aid, preventive maintenance, and management of horses in domestic situations.
 (D) - 2801 Field Crops Lab Accompanies AGRI 2802 Field Crops.
 Credit for this lab course is contingent upon earlier or simultaneous completion of AGRI 2802.
 (D) - Field Crops Lecture class, which studies field crops, types and varieties, seed of small grains, and green manure crops.
 Pre/Co-requisite: AGRI 2801.
 These two courses may be taken in lieu of AGRI 2803.
 (D) - 2803 Field Crops & Lab A study of field crops, types and varieties, seed of small grains, and green manure crops.
 Lecture two hours, laboratory two hours per week.
 (D) - Soils A study of origin, classification and physical and chemical properties of soil.
 Lecture three hours per week.
 Pre-requisite: CHEM 1014 or CHEM 1044.
 (D)